herbdool/mimemail/readme.txt

     '{$module}' => 'MimeMailSystem', // All messages sent by $module.
   ));

-  You can use the following optional parameters to build the e-mail:
+  You can use the following optional parameters to build the email:
     'plain':
       Boolean, whether to send messages in plaintext-only (optional, default is FALSE).
     'plaintext':
-      Plaintext portion of a multipart e-mail (optional).
+      Plaintext portion of a multipart email (optional).
     'attachments':
       Array of arrays with the path or content, name and MIME type of the file (optional).
     'headers':